42njaber/Fractol/README.md

 This project generates and displays a few different fractals.
 The available fractals are Mandlebrot, Julia, and a many of their variations, including some presets.

-The available presets are : MANDLEBROT, BURNING_SHIP, JULIA and 3 other julia variations.
+The available presets are : mandlebrot, burning ship, julia and 3 other julia variations.

 ## Custom fractals